edemko/nanopass/README.md

 However, the common case is that some language terms cannot be automatically translated, and you may also need to do something different from the automatic translation.
 Thus, the generated functions are parameterized by a type named `Xlate`, which has a member for each
   1. *hole*, which is a production in the source language which is altered or missing in the target, and
-  2. *override*, which is a syntactic category with the same name in both languages.
+  2. *override*, which is a non-terminal with the same name in both languages.
 This type assumes the translation will occur in an `Applicative` functor.

-A translation function is generated for each syntactic category with the same name in both source and target languages.
+A translation function is generated for each non-terminal with the same name in both source and target languages.
-The name of the translation function is `descend<Syntactic Category>`.
+The name of the translation function is `descend<NonTerminal>`.
 At the moment, there is no provision for altering the name of the type or translation function(s), but I expect you'll only want to define one translation per module.
-The type of a `descend<Syntactic Category>` function is `Xlate f → σ → f σ'`.
+The type of a `descend<NonTerminal>` function is `Xlate f → σ → f σ'`.

 The `Xlate` type takes all the parameters from both languages (de-duplicating parameters of the same name), as well as an additional type parameter, which is the functor `f` under which the translation occurs.

-If a production in the source language has subterms `τ₁ … τₙ` and is part of the syntactic category `σ`, then a hole member is a function of type `τ₁ → … τₙ → f σ'`, where `σ'` is the corresponding syntactic category in the target language.
+If a production in the source language has subterms `τ₁ … τₙ` and is part of the non-terminal `σ`, then a hole member is a function of type `τ₁ → … τₙ → f σ'`, where `σ'` is the corresponding non-terminal in the target language.
-Essentially, you get access all the subterms, and can use the `Applicative` to generate a target term as long as you don't cross syntactic categories.
+Essentially, you get access all the subterms, and can use the `Applicative` to generate a target term as long as you don't change the non-terminal type.

-If a source language has syntactic category `σ` with the same name as the target's syntactic category `σ'`, then an override member is a function of type `σ → Maybe (f σ')`.
+If a source language has non-terminal `σ` with the same name as the target's non-terminal `σ'`, then an override member is a function of type `σ → Maybe (f σ')`.
 If an override returns `Nothing`, then the automatic translation will be used, otherwise the automatic translation is ignored in favor of the result under the `Just`.